jamescourtney/FlatSharp/README.md

 }
 ```
 For FlatSharp to be able to work with your schema, it must obey the following set of contraints:
-- All types must be public and externally visible
+- All types must be public and externally visible.
 - All types must be unsealed.
 - All properties decorated by ```[FlatSharpItem]``` must be virtual and public.
 Setters may be omitted, but Getters are required.
 - All FlatSharpItem indexes must be unique within the given data type.